Topgolf locations remaining open as allowed but closing where required by law

 Which Topgolf locations could be closing?

-Topgolf venues haven't closed beyond Ohio at this point, but forthcoming proclamations from governments could force similar shuttering.

-Look for similar closures in Maryland, as Governor Larry Hogan has announced similar measures to those in Ohio.

-The same could happen in California and Illinois, which is closing bars and restaurants, with California going further like Maryland.
-New Jersey is closing down similarly this evening.
+The Topgolf venue could close in California, which is closing bars and restaurants, with California going further like Maryland.

 Topgolf is continuing to update its opening and closures through social media, as well on their coronavirus page.